rockrocks8/rockrocks8/README.md

 - 🌱 I’m currently learning to better my coding skills
 - 👯 I’m looking to collaborate on anything to do with Fivem
 - 🤔 I’m looking for help to better any of my current skills
+- 📫 How to reach me: You can reach me on Discord, Link below !

 Link to [Discord](https://discord.gg/U7QvFNaYPU)